vuminhtue/SMU_Research_Computing_with_M3/_episodes/08-Installing_software.md

   ```

 ## Installing Tensorflow-GPU to SuperPOD

+  Here we gonna install TF GPU to SuperPOD using A100 GPU.

   It is similar practice to install Tensorflow with GPU support to SuperPOD with the only difference is how you load the module.
   Following are the modules that you should load: